caffeinalab/ti.goosh/README.md

 Property | Type | Description
 --- | ---| --- | ----
-remoteNotificationsEnabled | Boolean | Check if the notifications are active. remoteDeviceUUID | String | Get the device token previously obtained.
+remoteNotificationsEnabled | Boolean | Check if the notifications are registered with `registerForPushNotifications`. remoteDeviceUUID | String | Get the device token previously obtained.

 ## Set the badge